SA man killed and burned ex-girlfriend

 Police said the accused had confessed to the murder as part of a ritual which would allow his business to prosper.

+The family of the woman who was killed by Mantsoe has welcomed the guilty verdict, but have questioned his mental state because he showed no remorse during the trial, the BBC's Nomsa Maseko reports.

+Speaking to reporters inside the courtroom, Mantsoe maintained his innocence saying the only thing he was guilty of was "trying to be a positive influence in her life".

-South Africans are discussing the verdict on social media with the name of the victim and killer the top trends on Twitter.
+South Africans are discussing the verdict on social media with the names of the victim and the killer the top trends on Twitter.

+The judge's verdict comes a day after Zolile Khumalo, a female student from Durban's Mangosuthu University of Technology, was shot dead in her dormitory.

+The male suspect, a 23-year-old graduate of the university, was arrested at the scene of the shooting.

 Mantsoe is due to be sentenced on Thursday.